 Now, it’s time for a book report!
 You want to give them something that is kid-friendly and not overwhelming.
 Let them know they are doing something special- something that older kids do.
 LEVEL UP!
 They are growing up!

-These printables were specifically made for kindergarten and first graders who are new to book reports.
+These printables book report forms were specifically made for kindergarten and first graders who are new to book reports.
 Writing a book report for young kids should not be intense.
 For this reason, all of the pages are simple and straightforward, and they focus on a few key words at a time.
 They can be used in reading/listening centers, as a guided reading extensions, or to assist students in retelling a story.

 For me, it is important for my students to familiarize different components and elements of a book, practice writing sentences, and additionally practice handwriting.